 The ATTO Disk Benchmark is another amazing tool to measure storage system capabilities.
 It is widely accepted and used by several hardware review sites as well.
 In addition, ATTO is highly portable and provides accurate results for HDD and SSD performance.

 Furthermore, it runs all sequential tests and performs read/write tests by transferring file sizes between 512B to 64MB.
 Additionally, it comes with support for overlapped I/O, which enables it to produce odd results caused by any issues.

 4. My HDD Speed

-In addition, if your system contains two disk drives such that the inbuilt SSD, along with a larger HDD storage, the program can pull out all of them in some chronological order to perform the tests.
+In addition, if your system contains two disk drives, such as the inbuilt SSD, along with a larger HDD storage, the program can pull out all of them in chronological order to perform the tests.